 Translated by Lester Somera

-What To Wear This Summer?
-Tokyo Weather In July And August
+Tokyo Weather In July And August - Recommended Summer Clothing

 When thinking about summer in Japan, wearing a yukata and checking out a fireworks festival, powering up with seasonally-limited eel dishes, and challenging the summit of Mount Fuji are a few of the things that leap to mind.
 For people taking a summer vacation in July and August to visit Japan, we’d like to recommend appropriate clothing and accessories.
 Use this article as a reference and enjoy Japanese summer!